Update on 30 Jan, 23

 This branch of Engineering is one of the oldest and probably most popular branches of engineering.
 Civil engineering involves the study, design, development, construction and maintenance of build-up environments for human beings with a very vast scope of career.
 The most common misconception among people regarding civil engineers is that they only supervise workers at construction sites.
 This branch of engineering includes Environmental Engineering, Geotechnical engineering, Structural engineering, Transport engineering and water resources engineering.

 Electrical Engineering as an engineering branch is spread across a range of specialities like acoustics, speech, signal processing to electromagnetic compatibility, automobiles to vehicular technology, geoscience and remote sensing, laser and electro-optics, robotics, ultra-sonic, ferroelectrics and frequency control.
 Minimum eligibility criteria to pursue Electrical Engineering at least 50% marks in aggregate from a recognized school or university.
 The subjects included in Electrical engineering are Electronic engineering, Computer engineering, Power engineering, Optical engineering.

-Note: These are very few domains of engineering specializations those are popular in India.
-But, we should thank to the evolving nature of the engineering sector, many new engineering specializations have also emerged in which B.Tech programmes are offered in India.
+Note: These are very few domains of engineering specializations that are popular in India.
+But, we should thank the evolving nature of the engineering sector, many new engineering specializations have also emerged in which B.Tech programmes are offered in India.

 There are many confused candidates regarding which branch one should choose to build up his/her career in the most prominent way out.
 The above article is for all those who are eager, looking for articles regarding the scope of B.Tech branches and the subjects one should choose and go for.
 All you can do is to read the above article by yourself and decide whether your choice is best for you or you should leave the rest behind.
 B. Tech is a sort of course which is full of adequate opportunities for a fresher candidate as well as for an experienced person.